Angus Young’s 1970 Gibson SG Custom

 This guitar was first used by Angus sometime during the 1980 Back in Black tour.
 According to his current guitar tech, Trace Foster, originally, the SG was finished in walnut color, featured three pickups, and styled a tremolo piece.
 [Rig Rundown – AC/DC’s Angus Young & Stevie Young]

 Sometime between 1980 and 2016, the guitar completely changed its appearance.
 Angus removed the middle pickup and the tremolo piece and painted the guitar black.
 At which point this happened is unfortunately not so clear.

 The Other Black SG Custom

-To debunk this, one only has to search for the photos of the other black SG Custom (for instance, search from photos from the Hammersmith Odeon gig from 1979).
+To try and debunk this, one has to search for the photos of the other black SG Custom (for instance, search from photos from the Hammersmith Odeon gig from 1979).
 Since many of them date to 1979, and this particular Custom was seen in its original state in 1980 (walnut finish, three pickups) that seems impossible.